-Miami-Dade County Public Schools (M-DCPS) has a mandated set of procedures for threat assessment.
-A threat assessment is a problem-solving approach to violence prevention that involves assessment and intervention with students who have threatened violence in some way.
-When a preliminary determination is made, by the school administrator or designee, that a student poses a threat of violence or physical harm to him/herself or others is known, a Threat Assessment Team (TAT) shall be notified and shall convene to determine the best course of action.
-Authorized members of the TAT may obtain criminal history record information, if applicable.
-Students determined to be at-risk for violence will be referred for mental health services.
-Threat assessment and disciplinary procedures are separate processes.
+Miami-Dade County Public Schools (M-DCPS) has a mandated set of procedures for threat assessments.
+Schools must establish a Threat Assessment Team comprised of an administrator, counselor, teacher, and law enforcement officer.
+The schools utilize a problem-solving approach to harm prevention that involves assessment and intervention with students who threaten violence or harm.
+When a preliminary determination is made, that a student poses a threat of violence the team shall further convene to determine the best course of action.
+Authorized members of the team may obtain criminal history record information, if applicable.
+Students determined to be at-risk for violence will be referred for mental health services as applicable.
+Threat assessments and disciplinary procedures are separate processes.
 Regardless of whether a threat is determined to be transient, serious substantive, or very serious substantive, appropriate disciplinary procedures shall be followed in accordance with the Code of Student Conduct.

-• Visitors
+Visitors